airdeploy/airdeploy-docs/docs/flagger-sdk/ingestion.md

 Flagger collects every "decision" that was made (for example, whether `isEnabled` true or false for a given entity), and then sends it to populate the Airdeploy dashboard.
 This data is used to populate known entities, set up filters, and preview how flag assignments will be made.

+Common rules:

-Flagger caches ingestions and sends them to Airdeploy automatically.
+- Flagger saves ingestion data locally and sends them to Airdeploy periodically.

+Browser specific rules:

+- Flagger ingests every 250 ms to insure no data is lost due to window closing.

+Server specific rules:

+- Flagger sends empty ingestion upon init to notify Airdeploy about brand new sdk installation.

+- First 10 flag function usages are always ingested.

-Shutdown Flagger gracefully at the end of the application's runtime to send cached ingestion:
+- Shutdown Flagger gracefully at the end of the application's runtime to send cached ingestion:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Javascript-->